Mikejo5000/vsts-docs-pr/docs/settings/set-iteration-paths-sprints.md

 ---
 title: Define iteration paths or sprint
-titleSuffix: VSTS & TFS
+titleSuffix: Azure Codex Agile
-description: Define the iterations or sprints to use when assigning work items in Visual Studio Team Services or Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 27631A15-9EB1-4E79-814E-8145BB7707C8
+description: Define the iterations or sprints to use when assigning work items in Azure Codex Agile or Team Foundation Server ms.technology: devops-agile ms.prod: devops ms.assetid: 27631A15-9EB1-4E79-814E-8145BB7707C8